Arbitrate3280/LutrisToSunshine/README.md

 3. Follow the prompts to list games, select games to add, and optionally download images from SteamGridDB.

-Alternatively, you can download the binary available in the "Actions" section of the GitHub repository.
-Download the binary from the latest workflow run artifacts, make it executable, and run it:
+Alternatively, you can download the binary available in the "Releases" section of the GitHub repository.
+Download the binary from the latest release, make it executable, and run it:

 ```bash
 chmod +x lutristosunshine